What To Say When A Family Dog Has Died

 4 A portrait of the dog would be a very welcome gift.

 6 If you have a photograph of the dog, put it into a lovely frame.

 7 There are some beautiful memorial candles available to buy, again these can be personalised.

-8 Find a poem which has been written to help with loss and print out a copy.
+8 Find a poem which is written to help with loss and print out a copy.

 9 Buy a book which is specifically written to help with the loss of a pet.
 However, give your friend or family member the option to put it in a drawer to read when the time feels right.

 10 Make a donation to an animal charity or sponsor a rescue dog.